nullgemm/willis/readme.md

  - Mouse wheel steps (up and down)
  - Mouse movements

-As for the keyboard, all PC-104 keys are handled except "ScrollLock" and "Pause".
-Support for them was disabled because they are not available on MacOS.
+As for the keyboard, all PC-104 keys are handled except "ScrollLock" and "Pause", which were disabled because they are not available on MacOS.

 On this same amazingly compatible platform, pressing "NumLock" will impact the keycodes returned by using the numeric keypad in a way we can't work around